 Another less-known condition, rosacea-like demodicosis, is actually caused by a mite: Demodex folliculorum.
-This tiny mite lives in follicles and usually doesn’t cause rashes, but if you have it in large numbers, its symptoms are sometimes indistinguishable from rosacea.
+This tiny mite lives in follicles and usually doesn’t cause rashes, but if you have it in large numbers, its symptoms are sometimes indistinguishable from rosacea with a red face.
 Besides the eye involvement and papules or pustules, you may have burning, stinging, scaly facial skin with a sandpapery texture.

-We don’t know why some patients develop rashes from this mite, but immunosuppression or using strong steroid creams on your face may increase the risk.
+We don’t know why some patients face turn red and develop rashes from this mite, but immunosuppression or using strong steroid creams on your face may increase the risk.

 We can tell the difference between the two conditions because patients with rosacea-like demodicosis usually don’t respond to rosacea treatments.